aknow/.vim/README.md

 MANUALLY INSTALL ON WINDOWS
 ---------------------------

+0. Make sure you could run `git` and `curl` from command line.

+    You may refer to [Vundle for Windows](https://github.com/gmarik/vundle/wiki/Vundle-for-Windows).

 1. Check out from github

         cd C:\Program Files\Vim   (or your installed path to Vim) rmdir /s vimfiles         (This deletes your old vim configurations.
 If you want to keep it, use move instead of rmdir.) git clone git://github.com/aknow/.vim.git vimfiles
+        cd vimfiles
         git submodule update --init

 2. Install vimrc.
-Add the following line at the end of C:\Program Files\Vim\vimrc.
+Add the following line at the beginning and the end of C:\Program Files\Vim\vimrc.
+(Yes, just twice.)

         source $VIM/vimfiles/vimrc

-3. Install plug-ins ??
+3. Install plugins

+    Run in the command prompt:

+        gvim _vimrc

+    In gvim, run `:BundleInstall`.

 HOW TO USE
 ----------